slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ```
 ## Deleting Triggers

 Triggers can be deleted by passing the Trigger ID.
-See the [API documentation](https://api.dev.slack.com/future/triggers#delete) for more details.
+See the [API documentation][triggers-delete] for more details.

 ### Delete a Trigger at runtime